-The story begins with the death of Mr. Ishwar Chandra Mukherjee, the senior most member of Mukherjee family.
-His son, Sashwata Mukherjee worked as a Govt. employee.
-His wife Aditi was house-wife.
-They were married for 10 years and they had a beautiful daughter named Ichhe.
-Sashwata’s mother Shobharani was devastated after her husband’s death and her behavior towards her daughter-in-law started bittering day by day.
+The story begins with the death of Mr. Ishwar Chandra Mukherjee, the senior-most member of the Mukherjee family.
+His son, Sashwata, worked as a government employee and his wife Aditi was a housewife.
+They had been married for 10 years and had a beautiful daughter named Ichhe.

-One day Saswata found out about the therapy and rebuked his wife for not taking his permission.
-He never took care of the house or the family members’ needs except earning money, Aditi was the one to buy everything from the groceries to medicines.
-For the first time Shobharani supported Aditi in front of her son.
-The therapy not only help to reduce tension between Aditi and Shobharani also helped them to reimagine themselves outside the name “Mrs. Mukherjee”.
+One day, Saswata found out about the therapy and rebuked his wife for not taking his permission.
+He never took care of the house or family members’ needs, except earning money; Aditi was the one to buy everything from groceries to medicines.
+For the first time, Shobharani supported Aditi in front of her son.
+The therapy not only helped reduce tension between Aditi and Shobharani but also enabled them to reimagine themselves outside the name “Mrs. Mukherjee.”

-There’s other side of the movie that depicted Aditi’s struggle and desperation to find a job.
-She was telling her good friend about how many times she had sent her CV to many schools but never heard anything back from anyone, she didn’t verify why she wasn’t given a chance.
-When the therapy sessions bought the two Mrs. Mujherjees together, one day Aditi found out some old envelopes sent from the schools she had applied over the years.
-The appointment letters were hidden by her own husband who didn’t want her to work.
-Aditi’s husband who had an okayish job didn’t want to see Aditi earning money and be financially independent.
-Aditi was shattered to know the truth, she didn’t confront him and remained silent.
+Aditi struggled and desperately searched for a job, telling her good friend how many times she had sent her CV to different schools but never heard anything back.
+When the therapy sessions brought the two Mrs. Mujherjees together, Aditi found old appointment letters hidden by her husband who didn’t want her to work.
+He had an “okayish” job and didn’t want Aditi to be financially independent.
+Shocked by this truth, she remained silent and did not confront him.

-On the occasion of women’s day there was a small event organized and Dr. Aratrika nominated Shobharani.
-She had to get on the stage and give some speech.
-It was her dream from childhood to perform on the stage and finally she got the opportunity.
-She talked a little bit herself and women in general and also confessed that it was herself who hid the appointment letters of her daughter in law.
-She thought that it would be good for everyone.
-(Her son knew about it all the time and he too helped her in that.)
-Aditi didn’t feel the rage this time, rather she was calm and cool.
+On Women’s Day, a small event was organized and Dr. Aratrika nominated Shobharani to get on stage and give a speech.
+It had been her childhood dream to perform on the stage, and she finally got the opportunity.
+She spoke about herself, women in general, and confessed that she had hidden her daughter-in-law’s appointment letters—with her son knowing all along and helping her with it.
+Aditi didn’t feel rage this time; instead, she was calm and cool.

 My reaction to the movie:

-I recommended mom to watch the movie and she could relate herself to the plot.
-Overall it’s a good movie, not meant for guys who find their well educated and working wives to be a great threat to their inflated male ego!
+I recommended Mom watch the movie, and she could relate to the plot.
+It’s a good movie—not for guys who find their educated, working wives a threat to their inflated egos!